 We expect all companies to be operating in line with the ILO Core Conventions and local labour laws in all jurisdictions in which they are operating, and that they should expect the same of suppliers and business partners.
 Furthermore, they should recognise the need to be transparent about their workforce policies and practices with investors.

+Our better work stewardship covers modern slavery.
 Modern slavery is an umbrella term encompassing slavery, servitude, human trafficking and forced or compulsory labour.
 Victims are controlled by punishment, debt bondage, threats, violence, deception and coercion.
 Whilst the true extent of this crime is hidden from view, the ILO now estimates that 50 million people worldwide are in a state of modern slavery.

 While this is clearly a key issue for law-enforcement, it also impacts the business and investment community.
 Against a backdrop of increasing public scrutiny, a risk that may once have been reputational and short-term in nature is becoming financially material.